-Established in 2006, the Summer Foundation’s aim is to resolve the issue of young people living in aged care.
+The Summer Foundation’s aim is to resolve the issue of young people living in aged care.

 Find out more about the Summer Foundation, its history and the people behind the organisation.
 Read more

 Hundreds of young Australians with disability enter aged care every year.
-Their lives are characterised by boredom, loneliness and grief, with 53% receiving a visit from a friend less than once per year.
+Their lives are characterised by boredom, loneliness and grief, with 53% receiving a visit from a friend less than once a year.
 These are people who could live in the community if they were provided the right support at the right times.

 Read more about the issue of young people with disability in aged care >

 To achieve change in policy and practice in relation to young people in aged care, we are focusing on 4 strategic priority areas.